Disease Guide ·Allergies ·2026

 Allergy Coverage Basics

-Most policies cover allergy diagnosis and treatment if symptoms appear after enrollment.
-The standard 14-day illness waiting period applies.
-First-time allergy claims are usually approved without issue.
-However, the chronic nature of allergies is where complications begin.
+Most policies cover allergies if symptoms appear after enrollment.
+Standard 14-day illness waiting period applies.
+First claims usually approved.
+Chronic nature creates complications later.

 Red flag · Pre-existing